-Pilot is trapped high in a tree after small plane crashes
+Pilot spends hours in treetops after small plane crashes

 MANVILLE, N.J.
-(AP) — Authorities say a pilot is uninjured but trapped high in a tree where his small plane crashed in as it tried to land at a nearby airport.
+(AP) — A pilot has been rescued uninjured after his plane crashed into treetops as he tried to land at a New Jersey airport.

-Rescuers are still trying to free the pilot hours after Tuesday’s crash.
-Rescuers plan to climb the 75 feet to the pilot and rappel down with him.
+Authorities say rescuers managed to free the pilot hours after Tuesday’s crash.
+They rappelled to the man and lowered him to the ground with the help of a pruning bucket.

 The plane went down around 12:15 p.m. in a remote area of Somerset County not far from Central Jersey Regional Airport.